Sanshiro Takagi: Professional wrestling career

 On September 1, 2017, DDT was sold to the CyberAgent company.
 Takagi retained his position as the company's president.

 On July 15, 2019, at Wrestle Peter Pan 2019, Takagi won the inaugural O-40 Championship by defeating Super Sasadango Machine.
 On September 29, at Who's Gonna Top?
 2019, he lost the title to Gorgeous Matsuno.

 On July 27, 2020, DDT and Pro Wrestling Noah merged to form CyberFight.
 Takagi became president of the new company, commenting that Noah founder Mitsuharu Misawa once saved DDT by giving DDT wrestlers a chance to perform at Noah events, and that he wanted to make both DDT and Noah world-class promotions.

 On September 18, 2023, Takagi faced Minoru Suzuki in an "Anywhere Fall Match" held aboard a bullet train traveling between Tokyo and Nagoya.
 The match concluded with Suzuki defeating Takagi after delivering a Gotch-style piledriver.

 On May 16, 2024, it was announced that Takagi would be stepping down as president of CyberFight to assume the position of executive vice president on June 1.
 As part of the move, Takagi also changed the spelling of his ring name from 高木 to 髙木.
 (Note: 髙木 is the actual spelling of Takagi's birth name written with the hyōgai kanji 髙 instead of the more common 高, which was used in his ring name.)
 The new president become Yasuo Okamoto.

 On July 21, 2024, at Wrestle Peter Pan 2024, Takagi faced Danshoku Dino in the Ironman Heavymetalweight Championship Weapon Rumble Match.
 This marked Takagi's final bout before beginning an indefinite hiatus from his role as a wrestler, though he remains involved in the company as a vice president.

 Personal life

 His wife is Kayako Takagi, who actually helped him out backstage and on-screen in DDT storylines in 2004.
+His daughter, Rei Takagi, is a former Ironman Heavymetalweight Champion.